Top 4 DFNS Alternatives in 2026

 Key Features

-- Open source, Self-hosting option, Vendor neutrality: Openfort's signer infrastructure (OpenSigner) is open-source and self-hostable.
+• Open source and self-hostable: Openfort's signer infrastructure (Opensigner) is open-source and self-hostable.
 Unlike Dfns's closed-source MPC nodes, Openfort allows you to audit and own your security stack.
 Learn more about how to avoid wallet vendor dependency.

-- Concrete example: You are building a consumer app where users need to sign transactions instantly.
-With Dfns, you manage the MPC ceremony and transaction parsing.
-With Openfort, you use our SDK to spin up a smart account that handles the signing, gas sponsorship, and recovery in one line of code.
+• Concrete example: You are building a consumer app where users need to sign transactions instantly.
+With Dfns, you manage the MPC ceremony, transaction parsing, and gas infrastructure.
+With Openfort, you use our SDK to spin up a smart account that handles the signing, gasless transactions via paymasters, and recovery in one line of code.

 Comparison Table: Openfort vs. Dfns